0x61726b/Chiika/README.md

 ```
 ...
   -Chiika/
-  -chiika-node/
-  -ChiikaApi/
+  -Chiika/lib/chiika-node/build
+  -Chiika/ChiikaApi/build
 ```

-If you run the Magic.py you'll get the above structure.

-CD to ChiikaApi and run CMake,set ```-DCopyFinalDepsDir=<chiika-node>/<deps>``` for automatic copying of the DLLs generated.After generating the .SLN file run then build.
+CD to ChiikaApi and create a directory called 'build',run CMake in the build folder.After generating the .SLN file build the solution.

 When the building of ChiikaApi is done,

 ```
 cd chiika-node
+npm install
 npm run rebuild
 ```